Simon-jab/Simon-jab/README.md

 ## Hi there 👋

+I will start university for materialsciences in october and want to learn coding and developing to assist the research i will be doing.
+So I am always looking for MatSci, chemesty or physics related projects to contribute to.
+You can reach me per e-mail: simonjabczinski@icloud.com

 <!--
 **Simon-jab/Simon-jab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.